kubermatic/docs/content/kubermatic/main/installation/install-kkp-ce/add-seed-cluster/_index.en.md

 ### Prepare MinIO Configuration

 {{% notice note %}}
-If you are setting up MinIO make sure to refer to the later section [MinIO Backup Location](#minio-backup-location) when creating your `Seed` resource.
+If you are setting up MinIO, make sure to refer to the later section [MinIO Backup Location](#minio-backup-location) when creating your `Seed` resource.
 {{% /notice %}}